South Africa Tour – Mandela’s Legacy

 Peninsula, Wine Farms, Tourism Industry

-Industrial unrest is more commonly associated with the Mid-Rand but workers at wine farms went on a violent strike to double their pay in 2012.
-What do they think in 2013?
 A first-hand look at how the wine industry is doing.
 We also look at tourism’s significant contribution to the SA economy.
-Lunch on a wine farm.
-Dinner in Cape Town with Kate O’Regan, highly respected former Constitutional Court judge and Deputy Chief Justice.
+Lunch on a wine farm with stunning views before heading back to Cape Town.
+Farewell dinner with a highly respected former Constitutional Court judge and Deputy Chief Justice.

 Final Day – Breakfast and departure for airport